PlasticRanger

 PVDF resin is produced by free-radical polymerization of 1,1-difluoroethylene (CH2=CF2).
 The polymerization occurs in the emulsion of the 10-150°C and 10-300 atm pressure.
 The obtained material is then processed into films, rods, tubes, and sheets.

-HFP made PVDF copolymer shows higher flexibility compared to PVDF homopolymer grades.
+HFP-made PVDF copolymer shows higher flexibility compared to PVDF homopolymer grades.

 Furthermore, Polyvinylidene Fluoride is exposed to ionizing radiation using crosslinking, making various modifications to the thermal and mechanical properties possible.
-Additionally, different resins like acrylics and methacrylic and acrylic rubbers have partial compatibility with the polymer.

 Properties of PVDF Material –